Spitfire-Frozone/Phd-Markdowns/VHbb_2Lep_TriggerStudy_Part2.md

 cd Reader_2L_32-15_a_CUT_D1/fetch/
 hadd DATA15.root hist-data15-*
 ~~~
-The last job then is to create a 2L boosted input with this change and to run with systematics
+The last job then is to create a 2L boosted input with this change and to run with systematics.
+This is going to be a very large so you will need to be able to run somewhere that has some space.
+Your /eos space - CERNBox has 1T of space.
 ~~~
 vim CxAODOperation_VHbb/scripts/submitReader.sh
 ~~~